artefactual/archivematica-docs/admin-manual/installation/installation.rst

 .. warning::

   This will take a while.
 It depends on your computer, but it could take up to an hour.
 Your computer may be very slow while Archivematica is being provisioned - be sure to save any work and be prepared to step away from your computer while Archivematica is building.

-5. Re-provisioning

-If there's an error, you can re-run the setup.
+If there are any errors, reprovisioning the VM often fixes the issue.

 .. code:: bash

    vagrant provision

-Once it's done provisioning, you can log in to your virtual machine:
+5. Once it's done provisioning, you can log in to your virtual machine:

 .. code:: bash